bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 :--- | :---
 https://..../$RevisePatient | Updating a Patient
 https://..../$RevisePatient.Async | Updating a Patient asynchronously
-https://..../$PartialRevisePatient | Updating a specific Patient attribute https://..../$PartialRevisePatient.Async | Updating a specific Patient attribute asynchronously https://..../$AddPatient | For newborns or to 'force create' a Patient https://..../$AddPatient.Async | The asynchronous version of AddPatient https://..../$MergePatient | Resolving duplicate Patients records (same individual) https://..../$MergePatient.Async | Resolving duplicate Patients records (same individual) asynchronously
+https://..../$UpdatePatient | Updating a specific Patient attribute https://..../$UpdatePatient.Async | Updating a specific Patient attribute asynchronously https://..../$AddPatient | For newborns or to 'force create' a Patient https://..../$AddPatient.Async | The asynchronous version of AddPatient https://..../$MergePatient | Resolving duplicate Patients records (same individual) https://..../$MergePatient.Async | Resolving duplicate Patients records (same individual) asynchronously {:.grid}

 These business transactions will allow the user to:
 - update demographic information, if the patient exists within the Client Registry; or